Twig Templating in Eliona

 Conclusion

 Twig.js enables a flexible and efficient use of templates in Eliona.
 By using Twig variables and functions, personalized content can be generated for tickets, alarms, and emails.
-More information on Twig syntax is available in the official documentation: -> [External Link] Twig.js Wiki.
+More information on Twig syntax is available in the official documentation: -> [External Link] Twig.js Wikiarrow-up-right.

 Last updated